open-feature/community/CONTRIBUTOR_LADDER.md

 - Requirements

   - Nominated by a maintainer, with no objections from other maintainers.
-  - Consistently attend meetings and interact with issues.
+  - Consistently contribute in meetings or in issues, PRs or discussions.

 - Responsibilities and privileges